savonet/book/video.md

 Liquidsoap has native (without any external library) builtin support for generating AVI files with the `%avi` encoder.
-The resulting files contain raw data (no encoding is performed) and this format should thus be favored for machines which are tight on CPU but not on hard disk, for backup purposes:
+The resulting files contain raw data (no encoding is performed on frames), which means that we need to compute almost nothing but also that it will not be compressed: this format should thus be favored for machines which are tight on CPU but not on hard disk, for backup
+purposes:

 ```{.liquidsoap include="liq/encoder-avi.liq" from=2}
 ```